ycpcs/cs470-fall2014/labs/lab07.md

 };
 ```

-Additionally, shader variables for the light and camera position are defined *per frame* in the effect file **LightHelper.fx** as
+Additionally, shader variables for the light and camera position are defined *per frame* in the effect file **Lighting.fx** as

 ```cpp
 cbuffer cbPerFrame